SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 ---
-title: Maximize use of the modern list and library user interface
+title: Maximize use of modern lists and libraries
 description: Get the maximum number of lists and libraries when using the SharePoint modern user interface. ms.date: 04/17/2018 ms.prod: sharepoint
 ---

-# Maximize use of the modern list and library user interface
+# Maximize use of modern lists and libraries

 This article discusses how to get the maximum number of lists and libraries when using the modern user interface in SharePoint.